yash-dk/Mesh-RenameBot/readme.md

 `FORCEJOIN_ID` - ID of the chat for which is specified in `FORCEJOIN`.

+`TRACE_CHANNEL` - ID of the channel to which the track of the uses is sent who are using the bot.
+Put 0 for no tracking.

 # Commands
 `/start` - Check if the bot is running.